clover/codelab-remote-pay-cloud/README.md

       select.add(option);
     }

-    // As Clover continues our commitment to developing new, best-of-breed hardware,
+    // As Clover continues to develop new hardware,
     // we may release additional devices that are not Cloud Pay Display eligible.
-    // As a result, we realize this particular code block is not future-proof, and
+    // This code block is not future-proof and
     // should only be used at your own risk.
   });
 })